Fidelisaboke/jiji-safi/README.md

 ## Basic Usage
 - Once the sketch has been uploaded, the ESP32 attempts to connect to your Wi-Fi network.
 - The Serial Monitor shows the Wi-Fi IP address for the web server.
-Access the web dashboard at http://<your-esp32-ip>/
+Access the web dashboard using the IP address provided.
 - OLED displays live data, as the web dashboard updates in real-time as well.

 ## System Architecture